Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Spare Parts Supply

 In 1997, Wärtsilä Corporation acquired Sulzer's diesel engine division, integrating it into what became Wärtsilä Ship Power.
 The acquisition united two distinct engineering traditions: Wärtsilä's Finnish medium-speed four-stroke programme with Sulzer's Swiss-designed two-stroke portfolio.
 The Sulzer brand was progressively retired, and the Sulzer engine lineup was evolved into the Wärtsilä RT-flex family — replacing mechanically driven fuel injection pumps with a common-rail electronic fuel injection system (WECS) developed from Sulzer's own research programme.

 Part numbering note: Sulzer part numbers and Wärtsilä part numbers do not follow a shared numbering system.
-When sourcing parts for a Sulzer-built RTA engine, always cross-reference using the engine serial number and the original Sulzer instruction manual.
+When preparing a Sulzer-built RTA parts request, always cross-reference using the engine serial number and the original Sulzer instruction manual.
 Wärtsilä Services can cross-reference older Sulzer part numbers to current catalogue equivalents, though availability is not guaranteed for pre-1990 engines.

 Engine Model Cross-Reference: Sulzer RTA to Wärtsilä RT-flex